BURGS-VT/containers-assignment/README.md

 $ ssh <pid>@rlogin.cs.vt.edu
 ```

-You will then want to clone this git repo
+You will then want to clone this git repo on rlogin
 ```
 $ git clone https://git.cs.vt.edu/<pid>/containers.git
 ```